-To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision All staff - TISUK whole day training, safeguarding, Paediatric first aid, Read, Write, Inc phonics training Head Teacher - Has attended dyslexia training SENDCO / HoS has attended CCC and Aspire network meetings.
-Information then shared with staff at meetings Pending - SENDCo and Early Years Teaching Assistant to complete TISUK Practitioner training.
-Dyslexia Champion - Project X (reading support) training SENCo - training for Autisim awarenesss, sensory processing disorder SENCo Dyslexia screening using Nessy, online resource.
-Head of School - Team Teach trained SENDCo - Autism Awareness, Sensory Processing Dyslexia Champion - Screening Training
+To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision All staff - TISUK whole day training, safeguarding, Paediatric first aid or first aid, Read, Write, Inc phonics training, Safeguarding updates, SENDCo have attended CC and Aspire network meetings.
+Information then shared with staff at meetings Dyslexia Champion - Reading intervention.
+SENDCo - training for Autism awareness, sensory processing disorder SENDCo - Autism Awareness, Sensory Processing Dyslexia Champion - Screening Training